hjkgrp/starter-hugo-research-group/content/tutorials/2013-05-21-ten-research-tools-and-shortcuts/index.md

 I learned this one belatedly from someone else in my postdoc group!
 If you use Avogrado, you can use force fields to optimize your structure as you build it.
 This is handy when you want to build a structure but aren’t sure exactly how long your bonds should be.
 [Download Avogadro here](http://avogadro.openmolecules.net/wiki/Main_Page "http://avogadro.openmolecules.net/wiki/Main_Page").

-1. 3.Drag files into terminal to get paths.
+3. Drag files into terminal to get paths.

 This is an old one but still handy.
 Did you know you can drag a file you search for in Finder on the mac onto a terminal window?
 Once you’ve done that, you’ll see the whole path for the file.
 This is handy for then manipulating that file at the commandline.

 2. Use Acrobat to reduce the file size of PDFs and to watermark them.